DavidTJGriffin/sql-employee-tracker/README.md

 ![MIT License](https://img.shields.io/apm/l/vim-mode)

 ## Features
-- Synced notes from any client
-- Add notes
-- Delete Notes
-- Edit Notes
+- Easy command line interface
+- Ability to add new data
+- Ability to view existing data
 ## How to Contribute
 1. Fork the project to your own machine
 2. Refactor code to be further optimized